Monday, April 10, 2023

 The clusters of small wide leaves nearby are young Shooting Stars.

-Most of these too-dense plants won't survive to adulthood; they live for a while where the seed of the mother plant fells densely.
+Most of these too-dense plants won't survive to adulthood; they live for a while where the seed of the mother plant fell densely.
 As this is a young restoration (only four decades old), it's still in the early stages of diversity re-establishing itself, a slow process, profound and awesome to watch.

 A companion to the photo above - in the prairie or open savanna.

-Here Prairie Violet is everywhere - but Shooting Star nowhere.
+In this spot Prairie Violet is everywhere - but Shooting Star nowhere.

 One hundred years from now it seems reasonable to predict that both plants will be in every square yard, or at least in every square meter, if we're metric by then.